gomeaux/dstring-library/README.md

 # dstring-library

-The dstring.h header file is a library I made partially for a fun exercise, and also to vent some frustration with the way C strings are.
-A dstring can be dynamically resized, and has its buffer size stored inside it.
-Check the main.c file for reference on how to use the library and its functions.
-It should be pretty simple, considering a dstring is just a char* and size_t inside a struct.
+The dstring.h header is a fun project and exercise born out of my personal frustration with how C strings generally are.
+I basically wanted to see if I can make strings safe(r) in C.

-I also remade a bunch of the string.h functions to have a third argument, n.
-N is used to specify an upper limit to those functions and prevent buffer overflows.
-I think most of these already exist in the C standard, but idk so I made them anyways
+The name "dstring" is short for "dynamic string" and consists of a struct with just two elements, a character pointer and a size_t for its buffer size.
+By doing this, every function that interacts with a dstring has access to its buffer size, even if its changed used 'resize_dstr.'

-Let me know if something sucks.
-Might fix it, might not log on for another 4 months. idk.
+See 'main.c' for more information on how to use a dstring and the functions used to interact with one.